ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	SECUR=NO/VIRTEL/RACF/TOPS/ACF2/RACROUTE/MIXEDCASE Default=NO

-For the MVS environment, the following options can be specified:
+For the z/OS environment, the following options can be specified:

 **NO** - No security software is used to control access.